qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 image:
 ---

 We have been doing a number of Agile Fluency diagnostic workshops with several teams this year.
 In this workshop, which is a kind of team retrospective, we discover together with a software team how fluent they are in the different fluency zones.
-The 3 most interesting zone in the Agile Fluency model are:
+The 3 most interesting zone in the [Agile Fluency® Model](https://www.agilefluency.org/) are:
-- Focusing - ...
+- Focusing - focusing teams produce business value; it is about transparency and teamwork
-- Delivering - ...
+- Delivering - delivering teams deliver on the market cadence; it is about sustainable delivery, productive, low defects
-- Optimizing - ...
+- Optimizing - optimizing teams lead their market; 'business agility', teams organized for good product decisions

 What we sometimes see teams that are not doing that many retrospectives.
 Everything seems to be going well enough, they say, and there is not so much to discuss in their retrospectives, or the retrospectives become a bit of a drag.
 Our observation is that the team _are_ doing quite ok, but we see sufficient room for improving 'productivity'.

 ## Productivity

-Looking at Agile Fluency zone benefits, they mention increased ROI (return on investment), which tends to come from making better product and priority decisions so that you deliver more value sooner.
-They also mention increased productivity/efficiency.
+Looking at Agile Fluency zone benefits, the model mentions increased ROI (return on investment), which tends to come from making better product and priority decisions so that you deliver more value sooner.
+The model also mentions increased productivity/efficiency.
 Now productivity is a dangerous, overloaded term within software development (anyone remember counting lines of code as a measure of productivity?).

 Let's define productivity loosely as the share of a team's time that they spend on doing valuable stuff.
 Valuable stuff is not only working on features and changes that are valuable to users and customers, but also time spent on learning, on doing structural fixes in the CI/CD pipeline, etc. So it is about being valuable in the short term and in the long term.

 Fixing bugs, context switching because of late feedback, monitoring builds and restarting because of flaky tests are all activities that do not add value and which keep productivity down.

 ![taartgrafiekje of zo van werkzaamheden ter illustratie?]()

 So what can a team do to improve productivity?
 Regular reflection is key here: reflect on your way of working, trying to find better ways of organizing your work and creating more flow.

 Reducing misunderstandings and waiting because of hand-offs of work by close collaboration and communication also helps to save time and be more productive.

 Teams that get fluent in the Delivering zone work on their technical excellence.
 This increases productivity by having low defect rates, little rework.
 Delivering quality work and having low defect rates also changes the dynamics in the team and make the context more joyful to work in.
 This affects retention positively and helps productivity in the long term.

 ## A little pressure

 We think teams benefit from a little pressure, and some sense of urgency, to trigger a quest for higher productivity.

 We noticed that 'pressure' often has a negative connotation.
 In more stressful times or when the stakes are high, some managers put pressure on development teams to deliver more stuff faster, urging them to 'work harder'.
 Team members feel the pressure and think the only option is to work overtime (often unpaid) to deliver to the high demands.

 ## Working harder